Italy–Palestine relations

-Italy has yet to recognize Palestine as a sovereign state, partly due to a desire to await the outcome of the currently stalled negotiations, and partly due to the fact that the majority of European Union countries do not recognize it either.
+Italy has yet to recognize Palestine as a sovereign state, partly due to a desire to await the outcome of the currently stalled negotiations, and partly because the majority of European Union countries do not recognize it either.
 Nevertheless, Italy firmly backs the creation of the State of Palestine in accordance with the two-state solution.
 It also helps to fund UNRWA, which assists Palestinian refugees.
 Both nations are a part of the Union for the Mediterranean.

+Italy has a consulate general in East Jerusalem, and the State of Palestine has an embassy in Rome.

 History

-The first contact between Italy and the PLO began in the 1960s.
-The Italian government was one of the first Western governments to establish relations with the Palestinian Liberation Organization (PLO).
+The first contact between Italy and the Palestine Liberation Organization (PLO) began in the 1960s.
+The Italian government was one of the first Western governments to establish relations with the PLO.
 Since then, Italy has been a strong supporter of the Palestinian people and their right to self-determination.
 The relations between Italy and Palestine are based on economic, tourism, security, and education cooperation.
 For instance, Italy provides development assistance to the Palestinian Authority in order to help it build infrastructure and create jobs.
 In addition, Italy is a major tourist destination for Palestinians, and the two countries have worked together to improve security in the region.
 Finally, Italy has also provided scholarships for Palestinian students to study in Italian universities.

-In 2013, the Italian Prime Minister, Enrico Letta, visited the Palestinian territories as part of a larger tour of the Middle East.
-Letta's visit was seen as an effort to promote peace in the region and to strengthen ties between Italy and the Palestinians.
+In 2013, Italian Prime Minister Enrico Letta visited the Palestinian territories as part of a larger tour of the Middle East; Letta's visit was seen by analysts as an effort to promote peace in the region and to strengthen ties between Italy and the Palestinians.
+However, others noted how the Letta cabinet also kept making efforts to consolidate relations with Israel, while maintaining a cautious approach in various debates regarding the Israeli–Palestinian conflict, in line with previous cabinets.

-On 27 February 2015, a non-binding resolution urging the government to recognize a Palestinian state was overwhelmingly passed by the Italian parliament.
+On 27 February 2015, a non-binding motion supporting the recognition of a Palestinian State as soon as the latter democratized, presented by Prime Minister Matteo Renzi and the Democratic Party, was passed by the Chamber of Deputies of the Italian Parliament, with 300 votes in favor and 45 against.
+At the same time, the Chamber of Deputies approved another motion, presented by New Centre-Right and other parties, with 237 votes in favor and 84 against; it called for a "timely return to direct negotiations between Israelis and Palestinians", in order to fulfill the Oslo Agreement, and subordinated the recognition of Palestine as a state to "a political agreement between Al-Fatah and Hamas [...] through the recognition of the State Of Israel and the abandonment of violence".
+A third motion explicitly calling for the full and formal recognition of the Palestinian State, presented by Left Ecology Freedom and the Five Star Movement, was rejected by the same house, with 56 votes in favor and 317 against.